What is a corporate hackathon?

 • Mindset shift: establishes experimentation culture and idea-sharing as organizational norms

-A series of well-designed hackathons can transform organizational culture—awakening an experimentation and innovation mindset that persists beyond individual events.
+A series of well-designed hackathons can transform organizational culture - awakening an experimentation and innovation mindset that persists beyond individual events.
+For more on building this culture, see the product leadership guide.

 Hackathons vary by scope (internal, company-wide, public), focus (technology-specific, problem-specific, open), and deliverable type (functional prototype, pitch video, predictive model).
 Each combination serves different strategic objectives.